 A quaint, high-altitude community, Buffalo is often called the "Mayberry of the West" and is tucked along Clear Creek at the foot of the rugged Big Horn Mountains.
-It is also not far from the "Hole in the Wall" where outlaws Butch Cassidy and the Sundance Kid hid out in the late-19th century.
 Is it a great place to retire?

 Wyoming's territorial legislature granted women the right to vote in 1869.
 It was the first government entity in the world to recognize "female sufferage."
 The Equality State entered the Union about 21 years later on July 10, 1890.

 The 10th largest state by area, Wyoming is one of the country's smallest by population.
 The mean elevation is 6,700 feet above above sea level.
 The state can be divided by three distinct land areas.
 The Great Plains to the east are characterized by short grass, cottonwoods, and shrubs.
 Devils Tower National Monument rises out of this prairie.
 Ranges within Wyomings include the Big Horns and the Tetons.
 Ranges are separated by high plateaus known as the Intermontane Basins.